Bandwidth/bandwidth.github.io/voice/bxml/verbs/bridge.md

 If the target call is an outbound call, then it must be active (answered).
 Unanswered outbound calls or calls already hung up cannot be bridged and will result in a [Bridge Complete](../callbacks/bridgeComplete.md) event to be send with a failure message.

-Any BXML being executed in the target call will be cancelled when that call is bridged.
+When a target call is bridged, any BXML being executed in it will be cancelled.

-A target call cannot be bridged by multiple callers, so a target call that is already bridged with another call cannot be bridged again until the bridge is completed.

 <aside class="alert general small"><p>A target call cannot be bridged by multiple callers, so a target call that is already bridged with another call cannot be bridged again until the bridge is completed.</p></aside>